 This is a very common situation.
 Try not to be negative towards the company you are turning down, and say something like this:

 Sample: Declining a job offer due to salary

-Money is often a touchy subject, however, nobody will blame you if you've decided on your limit.
-An answer like this will keep thing cordial and not reveal too much detail.
+Money is often a touchy subject.
+However, nobody will blame you if you've decided on your limit.
+An answer like this will keep things cordial and not reveal too much detail.
 It might even lead to negotiation.